Esker Foundation is closed for the installation of our Winter 2022 exhibitions.

 Esker Foundation has implemented the Restrictions Exemption Program for visitors, volunteers, and staff.
 Visitors aged 12 and over are required to provide documentation of either proof of vaccination, a negative PCR or rapid test, or exemption to enter Esker Foundation.
 Visitors aged 18 and over will be asked to provide ID to match their documentation.

-- Proof of vaccination.
+- QR code vaccine record (paper or digital).
 Full vaccination includes two doses of any of the Health Canada approved vaccines.

 - Documentation of a medical exemption.

 - Proof of a privately paid negative PCR or rapid test within 72 hours of service.

 Accepted forms of proof of vaccination:

 - Alberta vaccine record with a QR code.

 - Canadian Armed Forces vaccine record.

 - Vaccine records issued by other provinces and territories.

 - ArriveCan app for international travellers and valid international travel identity document.